 I simply had to give it all.

-Then they tried out their English which went from hello to what’s your name? and how old are you.
+Then they tried out their English which went from hello to what’s your name? and how old are you?
 Sentences they’ve obviously practiced in class.
-When I told them my age I only hoped that they’ve already learned such high numbers…
+When I told them my age I only hoped that they’d already learned such high numbers…

-So one can hang out on the beach, but more fun is to cycle around and checking out the charming town.
+So one can hang out on the beach, but more fun is to cycle around and check out the charming town.

-If you cycle the road up north towards Kampot, you pass rice paddies and palm trees and get a glimpse on serene, rural Cambodia.
+If you cycle the road up north towards Kampot, you pass rice paddies and palm trees and get a glimpse of serene, rural Cambodia.

 All the way across those fields, you’ll spot the outskirts of Kampot against the backdrop of the mountain range.